amay-zingg/amay-zingg/README.md

 # Heya 👋

 ## I need to figure out how to connect my vs code and github again....?
+Where should I look the Github docs didn't help me, just confused me more if I'm being honest

 ## My name is Anastasia & I'm invested in learning how to code!